Website accessibility

 Baby Doc's concordat (1984)

 This revokes the privilege granted to the father of Jean-Claude ("Baby Doc") Duvalier of nominating senior clerics.
-It is merely a restatement of the corresponding clauses in the country's first concordat (1860).
+It restores articles 4 and 5 of the country's first concordat (1860) and thereby returns the appointment of archbishops and bishops to the Vatican.
 On 30 January 1986, a year and a half after this concordat was signed, Baby Doc was forced out.
-The concordat, however, remained.
+The concordat, however, remains.

 On 9 March 1983 Pope John Paul II visited Haiti